tbroyer/gwt-relocation-tests/README.md

 This also means that, if available, BOMs should probably try to import other BOMs rather than adding dependency management for discrete artifacts (e.g. Jetty or ASM; though Jetty only has a BOM starting with `9.3.26.v20190403`, and ASM doesn't have one).

+### Experiment #6

+As expected, results are similar to those of `experiment-4`, with notable changes with Gradle.

+Whether you use a BOM or not,
+depending on a library that brings a newer version of GWT automatically upgrades both `gwt-user` and `gwt-dev`, even if the library depended only on one of them.